 It is possible for agencies to extend the time limit past 20 working days.
 Section 15A of the OIA says they can do this if it's necessary because the information you've asked for takes a long time to retrieve, or if they need to make consultations before they can respond and they can't do this within the standard time limit.

-If an agency wants to extend this time limit, they have to tell you that before the standard 20 working days is up.
+If an agency wants to extend this time limit, they have to tell you that before the initial 20 working days is up.
 They also have to tell you the reason why they're extending it.
 Unfortunately, this explanation typically comes in the vague form of saying it's necessary for them to be able to make the necessary consultations.

 They've said I have to make my request in a different way

 Agencies are not allowed to require you to make your request via another method, but it sometimes happens.
 For example, NZ Police have told people making requests via FYI that they must visit a police station to make a request in person, or fill out a particular form.

 This is unlawful.
 It is the agency's responsibility to make sure your request is handled appropriately regardless of how they received it.